 Keep baby in your room at night.
 Researchers at Notre Dame University have shown that, with baby in your room, your sleep cycles will synchronize so you’ll be in a lighter sleep and less disoriented when baby wakes.

 Try white noise.
 The womb was a noisy, noisy place.
 The silence of night may feel very unfamiliar to baby.
 Most baby stores sell white noise machines, but there are also many good phone apps.
 We hear from a lot of parents that static, ocean waves or hard rain noises work best.
 (Just make sure that the ocean setting doesn’t shock you with seagull sounds three minutes in or that the rain setting doesn’t have thunder.
 Sounds crazy, but it’s happened, so check out your sound setting before bedtime.)

 Take shifts.
 If baby is taking a long time to settle after feeding or wakes every time he’s put down, take turns with non-feeding baby duty so that each parent gets at least a couple hours hard sleep.

 If baby is breastfeeding, it may not help to give bottles at night so mom can sleep since she’ll still have to wake to pump.
 We find most moms get the most sleep by just keeping baby close at night.
-If you do have concerns about night feeding there are ways to change up the schedule to help.
-Give the KP Breastfeeding Center a call for advice on your individual situation.
+There are ways to make nighttime pumping bottles work, though, so give the KP Breastfeeding Center a call for advice on your individual situation.

 Keep baby awake and active during feedings by rubbing his ear, lifting his arm or massaging his shoulders.
 When an infant sleeps at lot while feeding, the feeding lasts longer and the time between feedings (sleep time!) gets shorter.